Chiark-Collective/Pointcept/report/main.typ

 == Input Variables
 The input variables for our point cloud segmentation model include the point coordinates (x, y, z), point normals in each direction (nx, ny, nz), and the RGB color channels.
-This streamlined input structure leverages the core geometric and color-based information necessary for segmentation, focusing on features that are universally interpretable across various scenes and capture the essential spatial and color data of each point.
+This streamlined input structure leverages the core geometric and color-based information necessary for segmentation.

 In contrast, the previous Random Forest approach relied on a far broader range of input variables, incorporating numerous hand-crafted features designed to aid discrimination between classes.
-While effective, this approach required extensive feature engineering, and its performance was inherently limited by the quality and relevance of these manually defined variables.
+This approach required extensive feature engineering, and its performance was inherently limited by the quality and relevance of these manually defined variables.

 The deep learning approach, however, is not restricted by predefined input variables;
 instead, the network learns to create its own pseudo-variables or internal representations that are optimized for segmentation.